Matt-Cummins/Twitch-Flight-Simulation-Bot/README.md

 - **Development Utilities**:
   - `flake8` (v3.9.2) and `black` (v21.6b0) for code formatting and linting.
   - `setuptools` for packaging the bot.
+- **Database**: `pymongo` for MongoDB integration, used for storing user data, bot configurations, and other persistent information.

 ## Installation Guide
 To set up and run Your_AI_Overlord, follow these steps: